-Several design features of the U2 determine the glider's degree of stability in pitch:
+Several design features of the Sport 2 and Sport 3 determine the glider's degree of stability in pitch:

 - a.
 The combination of wing sweep and spanwise twist. - b.
-Reflex in the root section, the degree of which is determined by the lengths and hole locations of the keel, the control bar and front to rear bottom wires, and by the shape of the root battens. - c.
-The alignment of the sprogs, and the height at which they and the transverse battens support the trailing edge. - d.
-The shape of the preformed battens and the internal fabric ribs, and adjustment of the internal velcro attachments which define the airfoil. - e.
+The alignment of the sprogs, and the height at which they and the transverse battens support the trailing edge. - c.
+The length of the bridle cables and the height at which they support the trailing edge of the sail. - d.
+The shape of the preformed battens and the internal fabric ribs, and adjustment of the internal Velcro attachments which define the airfoil. - e.
 The setting of the tip wands.

-Correct attachment and proper adjustment of the sprogs are critical to providing adequate stability at low angles of attack, particularly those below the normal operating range.
+Correct attachment and proper adjustment of the sprogs and reflex bridles are critical to providing adequate stability at low angles of attack, particularly those below the normal operating range.

-U2 Sprog Adjustment and Flight Testing
+Sport 2 and Sport 3 Sprog and Bridle Adjustment and Flight Testing